mrclay/jsmin_minify/README.markdown

 * Regex literals are more reliably recognized.
 E.g. `return /'/;` does not throw an error.
 * Multiline comments beginning with `/*!` are preserved.
 * IE conditional comments are preserved.
+* Code is unmodified if it looks like it's been run through Google Closure Compiler.

 ## usage & tips ##

     $javascriptCode = JSMin::minify($javascriptCode);

 * Like all minifiers, JSMin.php is slow.
-Cache its output to disk/apc/memcache.
+Cache its output!
 * If you need something 25x faster try the [jsmin PHP extension](http://www.ypass.net/software/php_jsmin/).
 * If you're combining multiple scripts into one file, it's wise to join them with `"\\n;"`.

-### todo ###

-* Add [fix](http://github.com/rgrove/jsmin-php/commit/f89f32db50e943515c7361ebcfb6a2cacf7dc91a) for systems using overloaded mbstring functions.
-* Add unit tests from Minify